ossf/malicious-packages/README.md

 Below is the definition of what this repository considers a malicious package.

-- an open source package publicly available in a package registry
+- a package publicly available in a package registry
 - and either:
-  - when installed or used, would require some sort of incident response; or
+  - when installed or used, would require some sort of incident response due to the loss of confidentiality, availability and/or integrity; or
-  - exfiltrates an identifier that can be directly used to launch an attack against the victim (e.g. username for phishing or password bruteforcing)
+  - exfiltrates an identifier that can be directly used to launch a subsequent attack against the victim (e.g. username for phishing or password bruteforcing)
 - and also either:
   - violates the terms of the package registry; or
   - would be reasonably considered to require removal from the package registry